 1832 The 73rd occupied the Cottonera District.
 Their commanding officer, Lt Col McNair, did his very utmost to prevent his men from frequenting the port area of the town, thereby reducing the incidence of venereal diseases in his corps.

-2 May Bachelor Lt and Adjutant William Russell son of Michael Russell deceased of King's County Ireland, to Eliza Martin, spinster daughter of Surgeon George Martin 73rd Regiment.
+2 May Bachelor Lt and Adjutant William Russell son of the late Michael Russell of King's County Ireland, to Eliza Martin, spinster daughter of Surgeon George Martin 73rd Regiment.

-1 Oct At the Palace Valletta Batchelor Major Robert Anstruther of County Fife, to Louisa Elphinstone, spinster and minor, youngest daughter of Colonel Sir Howard Elphinstone Bart.
-Royal Engineers of Ore Place in the County of Sussex, with the consent of her father.
+1 Oct At the Palace Valletta, Batchelor Major Robert Anstruther of Thirdpart County Fife, to Louisa Elphinstone, spinster and minor, youngest daughter of Colonel Sir Howard Elphinstone Baronet Royal Engineers of Ore Place in the County of Sussex, with the consent of her father.

 The following were baptised in 1832:

-29 MarJohn Roberts son of Hospital Sgt John Roberts and Letitia, born on 1 March 1832 was baptized by Archdeacon John Thomas Howe Le Mesurier Chaplain to the Forces.
+29 MarJohn Roberts son of Hospital Sgt John Roberts and Letitia, born on 1 March 1832 was baptised by Archdeacon John Thomas Howe Le Mesurier Chaplain to the Forces.

-4 AprJohn George Watson son of Pte James Watson and Elizabeth, born on 28 March 1832 was baptized by the Rev Charles William Dodd Chaplain HMS Madagascar.
+4 AprJohn George Watson son of Pte James Watson and Elizabeth, born on 28 March 1832 was baptised by the Rev Charles William Dodd Chaplain HMS Madagascar.

 10 JuneAmelia Rowland daughter of CSgt Henry Rowland and Elizabeth, born on 26 May 1832.